 Since having a family, preventing colds has become even more important.
 A sick child is not only hard to watch (oh how I wish you could just blow your nose, little one!) it effects the entire family.
 Being kept up during the night with coughs, or trouble breathing, kids needing to stay home from day care or school and taking time off work all takes its toll on a family.

-Getting into a Winter rhythm can really help.
 Each season has a rhythm and the art of thriving the Winter months comes down to getting the rhythm right.
-Your summer rhythm of early morning bootcamp and salad for lunch is probably not going to serve you well in Winter.
-But a restorative yoga class and soup for lunch most definitely will.
+Your summer rhythm of early morning bootcamp and salad for lunch may not serve you well in Winter.
+But a restorative yoga class and soup for lunch might.
 It’s about assessing your habits and patterns then deciding if they still make sense in your current environment.
 Being flexible and bending with the seasons means you’re not fighting any resistance from mother nature.

 Winter wellness starts in the kitchen

-Dedicating 2 hours on a Sunday allows you to firstly plan the week ahead and also plant the seeds for a hassle free week of nurturing meals.
-Plan first, then shop, followed by a little bit of preparation is all you need.
+Dedicating time on a Sunday allows you to plan the week ahead, and also plant the seeds for a hassle free week of nurturing meals.
+Plan first, then shop, followed by a little bit of preparation.

 Here’s what it might look like: